morse-simulator/morse/doc/morse/user/actuators/kuka.rst

 Files
 -----

--  Blender: No associated blender file, but must work with the model in ``$MORSE_ROOT/data/morse/components/robots/kuka_arm.blend``
+-  Blender: Unlike other actuators, this one does not require linking an empty object and making it child of the robot.
+However, it will only work if the robot has the arm in the file:
+    ``$MORSE_ROOT/data/morse/components/robots/kuka_arm.blend``
 -  Python: ``$MORSE_ROOT/src/morse/actuators/kuka.py``